shardus/website-docs.shardus.com/pages/docs/api/configuration/server.md

 ## crypto

-The `crypto` parameter is an `Object` which can pass in the following parameters
+The `crypto` parameter is an `Object` which can pass in the following parameter:

 ```json
 "crypto": {